FlorianHoppe/python-helper/README.md

 python-helper
 =============

-Basic scripts and functions for everyday works.
+Basic scripts and functions for everyday work.